kamalchahal7/final-project/README.md

 * Dynamically updates the list view based on the fetched Pokémon data, ensuring a responsive and interactive experience.

 ##### Detail View Overlay:
-o	Displays an overlay when a Pokémon is selected, showing detailed information with a smooth slide-in transition.
+* Displays an overlay when a Pokémon is selected, showing detailed information with a smooth slide-in transition.

 #### Functions:
 1.	submitPokedata: